 Posted December 16, 2019

-A key to worker satisfaction is to offer employee benefits they need and want.
-Ask employees for input on benefits, including what they like and don’t like about current benefits.
-Find out what coverage they’d like to have, and the best ways for communicating benefits information.
+Periodically ask employees for input on benefits, including what they like and don’t like about current benefits.
+Find out what coverage they’d like to have and the best ways for communicating benefits information.

-Ask your broker and insurance sales agent for a utilization report on your employee benefits plans.
-This information will show which features and services employees use most.
+Ask your broker and insurance sales agent for a utilization report on your current employee benefits plans.
+This information will show which features and services employees select and use most.

-Explain how benefits choices will affect employees’ lives.
-Skip the one-size-fits-all communication style.
-Create messages for each employee group.
+Explain how benefit choices will affect employees’ lives.
+Create messages specific to each employee age group.
 Use a blend of communication options to reach employees.
-This could include packet mailings, broker meetings, lunch and learn sessions, newsletters, YouTube videos, charts, infographics, social media, and a list of frequently asked questions and answers.
+This could include packets, meetings, lunch sessions, newsletters, videos, charts, infographics, social media, and a list of frequently asked questions and answers.
 Make sure to define common insurance terms to help employees understand how it all works.

 Provide monthly reminders

 After the enrollment period, employees often forget benefit details.
-So each month, communicate information about benefits features.
-Tell employees about the value of preventive screenings and how workers can use, or have used, their coverage.
-Encourage employees to use their plans.
+Each month, share information on a different benefit and explain the details.
+Tell employees about the value of preventive screenings and provide examples of how workers can use, or have used, their coverage.
+Encourage employees to use the benefit plans they selected.

 Benefits do a lot more than provide insurance coverage.
-They can keep employees happy, healthy, secure and satisfied.
+They can keep employees happier, healthier, more secure and satisfied.